-FIG. 1.
-The solid curve labeled party A seat probability gives the fraction of a seat assigned to party A versus party B's district preference (past vote fraction).
-The dotted curve gives a measure of the responsiveness of a district.
-Party seat probability P(V)=1 - 0.5(1 + prob((V - 0.5)/0.04)) where prob is the usual probit function, here with variance 0.04.
-Results are fairly insensitive in the variance range of 0.04 ± 0.02 , similar to the 5% range often mentioned (McGann et al. 2016, p.
-59).
-Responsiveness is quantitatively defined as $R(V)=1-4(P(V)-0.5)^2$.
-More complex methods assign seat probabilities using a logit transformational model applied to past election results (Chen and Cottrell 2016; Warrington 2017) or Bayesian methods (Baas and McAuliffe 2018).
+Party seat probability P(V) = 1-0.5(1+prob((V-0.5)/0.04)) where prob is the usual probit function, here with variance 0.04.
+Results are fairly insensitive in the variance range of 0.04±0.02, similar to the 5% range often mentioned (McGann, 2016, p.59).
+Responsiveness is quantitatively defined as $R(V) = 1-4(P(V)-0.5)^2$.
+More complex methods assign seat probabilities using a logit transformational model applied to past election results (Chen & Cottrell, 2016; Warrington, 2017) or Bayesian methods (Baas & McAuliffe, 2018).

-Thereby, each past election result provides an estimated number of seats for the statewide vote for that election.
-Figure 2 shows five results for the SCOPA map.
-The locations of the letters on Figure 2 show the resulting S versus V where the V is the actual statewide vote for the five data bases used in this article.
+2 shows five results for the SCOPA map.
+The locations of the letters on Figure 2 show the resulting S versus V where the V is the actual statewide vote for the five data bases used in this paper.
 For example, letter A is located at the two-party 2016 presidential D vote of 49.62%.
-Point D shows the anti-majoritarian result of fewer than half D seats for more than half D vote, and point C would require nearly 53% D vote for slightly less than half the seats.
-Points A, B, and E are also biased, but less obviously so without the subsequent analysis.
-The letters A-E in Figure 2 do indicate the general trend of the true intrinsic S/V curve of the SCOPA plan.
-But while the B, C, and E points suggest a smooth curve, points A and D would deviate.
+Point D shows the antimajoritarian result in fewer than half D seats for more than half D vote and point C would require nearly 53% D vote for slightly less than half the seats.
+Points A, B and E are also biased, but less obviously so without the subsequent analysis.
+The letters A-E in Fig. 2 do indicate the general trend of the true intrinsic seats/votes (S/V) curve of the SCOPA plan.
+But while the B,C and E points suggest a smooth curve, points A and D would deviate.